mocklis/mocklis.docs/source/index.rst

 .. image:: mocklis.png

-Mocklis is a source code generator for .net (currently C# only) which creates test doubles from interfaces, along with an api for providing these test doubles with behaviour.
+Mocklis is a source code generator for .net (currently C#) which creates test doubles from interfaces, along with an api for providing these test doubles with behaviour.

 .. toctree::